chemoelectric/epr-simulation/README.md

 An R⁷RS Scheme toolkit for constructing fully ‘local realistic’ simulations of EPR-B experiments.
 It is donated to the public domain.

-The linear state space representation employed in quantum mechanics is primarily a limited and obfuscated way to keep track of probability theory calculations. *It has no physical meaning.* Here we do the same calculations straightforwardly and, in this case, much more easily and comprehensibly.

-(*Note: Below appear the names of 2022 Nobel Prize winners in Physics.
-Despite the Nobel Prize, the physics for which it was awarded is wrong.
-This toolkit is to help you construct simulations that prove it is wrong.*)
+*This toolkit is to help you construct simulations that prove widely accepted physics wrong, including physics for which the Nobel Prize was awarded in 2022.
+Some example simulations are included in the package.*

 ## This toolkit versus widespread beliefs